-Take the Stage: Planning for All Types of Families
+Take the stage: Planning for LGBTQ+ families

 The United States is the most expensive country in the world to have a baby1 and costs vary from state to state.
 You will want to check your disability benefits and your health insurance terms for maternity coverage.

 Opening your heart and home to a child can be life changing.
 But you’ll need to plan ahead.
 In the U.S., it can take upwards of $40,000 to cover all the costs.2 You may qualify for tax credits to offset part of the expense.
 Also, some employers offer financial reimbursement for adoption fees.